Lewis & Clark Graduate School of Education & Counseling

 Graduate Catalog

-Professional Mental Health Counseling—Addictions
+Professional Mental Health Counseling—Specialization in Addictions

 Accreditation and Licensure